Virginia Military District - Ohio

 The Continental Congress created a national army on June 14, 1775.
 Initially there was a wave of enthusiasm and volunteers quickly signed up.
 Two rifle companies in Virginia raced to Boston in the Beeline March in order to join the Army of Observation that had trapped the British inside the city.

-The Continental Congress recognized the need to incentivize people to join the Continental Army and stay, so representatives passed legislation in August 1776 to compensate those who were wounded and to compensate the widows of those who died from military action.
-The law authorized half pay pensions for life or during disability for both officers and enlisted men.
+The Continental Congress recognized the need to encourage people to join the Continental Army and to stay.
+The delegates passed legislation in August 1776 to compensate those who were wounded and to compensate the widows of those who died from military action.
+The law authorized half pay pensions for life, or during disability for both officers and enlisted men.
 Pension promises were increased, as was the number of people eligible to receive a pension, throughout the war and then afterwards.
 The last pension act for Revolutionary War veterans and their widows was passed in 1878.

 Land grants were also a major incentive.
 To get soldiers and their officers to serve for the duration of the war rather than just a fixed term, the Continental Congress authorized land bounties in its September 16, 1776 act.
 The acreage varied depending upon the rank at which one served, but an offer of 100 acres at the end of the war was sufficient to get attention from enlisted men and noncommissioned officers.

-Funding a national army was a major headache for the Continental Congress starting in 1775.
+Funding a national army was a major headache for the Continental Congress.
 By 1780 the currency issued by the nascent national government was almost valueless, "not worth a continental."
 Land was valuable, and land grants would incentivize enlistment.

 Even though the Continental Congress owned no land, the representatives elected by 13 states still approved giving away acres in return for serving in the Continental Army.
 The members of the Continental Congress acted as land speculators.
 They gambled that the separate states with claims to land west of the Ohio River would eventually give that territory to the national government and that land could be used to fulfil the obligation to veterans.
 It was a good bet, fulfilled when Virginia formalized its cession of the Northwest Territory in 1784.1

-There was an equivalent problem in the 13 separate state militias.
+There was an equivalent recruitment problem in the 13 separate states.
 Virginia had to draft soldiers to fill its quota of 15 regiments required by the Continental Congress to staff the Virginia Continental Line.
-Those soldiers who served in the Virginia Line of the Continental Army, after volunteering or being drafted, were promised a minimum of at least 100 acres of land.
+Those soldiers who served in the Virginia Line of the Continental Army, after volunteering or being drafted, were promised a minimum of at least 100 acres of land in addition to the acres promised by the Continental Congress.
 Every state except New Hampshire, Rhode Island, Connecticut, New Jersey, and Delaware used land bounties to recruit soldiers during the American Revolution.2

 Until the American Revolution, the separate and competing colonies assumed that they individually had the primary responsibility for defense on land against attacks by Native Americans and European rivals such as Spain and France.
-Cooperation between colonies in the French and Indian War was not sufficient, and they declined to unite when assembled at Albany in 1754.
-Great Britain had to send troops across the Atlantic Ocean.
+Cooperation between colonies in the French and Indian War was not sufficient, and they had declined to unite when assembled at Albany in 1754.
+Great Britain had to send troops across the Atlantic Ocean to defeat the French, starting in 1755.

-As the Revolutionary War continued and more soldiers were promised land grants, Virginia officials became concerned that the military district along the Green River in Kentucky might be too small.
+As the Revolutionary War continued and more soldiers from the rebelling 13 colonies were promised land grants, Virginia officials became concerned that the military district along the Green River in Kentucky might be too small to accommodate veterans from the French and Indian War and the American Revolution.
 State officials identified additional land, north of the Ohio River, to be reserved for military veterans to claim land.
 Before the Virginia General Assembly transferred its claim to the Northwest Territory north of the Ohio River, it reserved a district for veterans to acquire acreage based on their military service in the French and Indian War and the American Revolution.

 Virginia officials eventually issued land warrants entitling Revolutionary War veterans to claim over 6.1 million acres in the two military districts in Kentucky and Ohio.3

-Offering land along the Ohio River to entice soldiers to enlist was not a new concept.
-On February 19, 1754, at the start of the French and Indian War, Governor Dinwiddie issued a proclamation saying he was prepared to award 200,000 acres along the Ohio River to those willing to fight to capture Fort Duquesne and expel the French from the Ohio River Valley:4
+Offering land along the Ohio River to entice soldiers to enlist began on February 19, 1754.
+At the start of the French and Indian War, Governor Dinwiddie issued a proclamation saying he was prepared to award 200,000 acres along the Ohio River to those willing to fight to capture Fort Duquesne and expel the French from the Ohio River Valley:4

 WHEREAS it is determined that a Fort be immediately built on the River Ohio, at the Fork of Monogahela, to oppose any further encouragements, or hostile attempts of the French and the Indians in their interest, and for the security and protection of his majesty's subjects in his colony; and as it is absolutely necessary that a sufficient force should be raised to erect and support the same; for an encouragement to all who shall voluntarily enter into the said service, I do hereby notify and promise, by and with the advice and consent of his majesty's council of this colony, that over and above their pay, two hundred thousand acres, of his majesty the king of Great Britain's lands, on the east side of the river Ohio, within this dominion, (one hundred thousand acres whereof to be contiguous to the said fort, and the other hundred thousand acres to be on, or near the river Ohio) shall be laid off and granted to such persons, who by their voluntary engagement and good behaviour in the said service, shall deserve the same.

 The Treaty of Fort Stanwix loosened the constraints of the Proclamation of 1763, but officials in London never authorized sale of land west of the line established by the Proclamation of 1763.
-Colonial governments ignored official policy, but both Pennsylvania and Virginia claimed they could issue patents around Pittsburgh.
+Colonial governments tried to ignore official royal policy, and both Pennsylvania and Virginia claimed they could issue patents around Pittsburgh.

-Settlers ignored the constraints established by the Proclamation of 1763 and the 1768 Treaty of Fort Stanwix.
-Many simply squatted on land, hoping to gain clear title later.
+Like Crogan, many land hungry settlers were also willing to take risks.
+They ignored the constraints established by the Proclamation of 1763 and in the 1768 Treaty of Fort Stanwix.
+Many simply squatted on land, hoping to gain ownership later.
 In 1770, Crogan opened a personal land office in Pittsburg and announced he would guarantee the legitimacy of his sales.
-He sold land in parcels of just a few acres and as much as 20,000 acres.
+He sold land in parcels of just a few acres and as large as 20,000 acres.

-Virginia's governor Lord Dunmore responded to Crogan's agressive actions and chose to violate his directions from London.
-He decided to sell up to 200,000 acres, as promised by Governor Dinwiddie in 1754 as land bounties for Virginians to enlist and fight in the French and Indian War.
+Virginia's Governor Dunmore responded to Crogan's agressive actions and decided to sell up to 200,000 acres, as promised by Governor Dinwiddie in 1754 as land bounties for Virginians to enlist and fight in the French and Indian War.
+That required him to violate his directions from London, but would satify demands from members of the Governor's Council and leaders in the House of Burgesses.

 In his surveys, Crawford identified the choicest lands for George Washington and other men of high social status and wealth who were claiming land based on service in the French and Indian War, or acquisition of warrants from those willing to sell their rights to acquire land in the future for ready cash.
 Parcels surveyed with lower-quality land were likely to be offered to the common soldiers.

-Crawford notified Washington in 1773 that he had drawn boundaries lines so Washington and his friend Dr. James Craik would obtain the best bottomland, the flat territory with rich soil and waterfront access to the Great Kanawha River:5
+The tracts Crawford defined were at times in conflict with boundaries already surveyed by Crogan.
+Crawford notified Washington in 1773 that he had marked off tracts so Washington and his friend Dr. James Craik would obtain the best bottomland, the flat territory with rich soil and waterfront access to the Great Kanawha River:5

 As to your Chance in your Lots of Land I think them much the best on the [w]hole River from one end of the Survays to the other, and those Gentlemen Seemd a good deel shagereend [chagrined] on the vewing them after there [their] Lots was Laid of[f], as there [their] front on the River was not over a Mile and half they most of them and Run back almost five mile and you in Chief of your Survays have all bottom as also Docter Crages Land none in that County is so good as your Land and his Land.